 1. It makes you a Happier Person

-The most significant benefit I get from regular hiking is making me a happier person.
-I find peace in every hiking I do, usually in the morning.
+The most significant benefit I get from regular hiking is making me happier.
+I find peace in every hike I do, usually in the morning.

 It helps me maintain and strengthen my mental health, which is as important as taking care of my physique and improving my pectus excavatum.